 If you’re only visiting for a short time and want to squeeze in lots of paid-for tours and activities, the Stockholm Pass is definitely worth buying (get it here).
 Armed with a pass, you can also avoid queuing for tickets at each attraction.

 However, if you just want to check out a couple of Stockholm’s big attractions, but will spend most of your time wandering around, eating, drinking, shopping, and generally getting a feel for the city, you’re not going to save cash by buying the Stockholm Pass.

 It’s also worth remembering that some of Stockholm’s museums are now free to visit.
 The Nobel Museum is also free for everyone on Tuesday evenings, and a couple of free walking tours are also offered in Stockholm.

 Remember too that not all of Stockholm’s big paid-for attractions are included with the Stockholm Pass.
-At the Abba Museum, for example, you’ll only get a 20% discount on the usual admission price.
+At the Abba Museum, for example, you’ll still have to pay the usual 250 SEK entry fee.

 Take a look at the example itinerary below to see whether you could save money by buying the Stockholm Pass.
 We’ve added some of the real must-see attractions that are included with the pass, such as the Vasa Museet, along with a couple of smaller sights and tours.

 Three days in Stockholm: would you save cash?